Skip to main content

 Non-Lead Ammunition: Good for Wildlife, Good for Hunters

-Fortunately, there’s an easy fix: the voluntary use of lead-free ammunition.
+Fortunately, there’s an easy fix -- the voluntary use of lead-free ammunition.

-Biting the Non-Lead Bullet is Easy
+Biting the Lead-Free Bullet is Easy

-• Non-lead bullets are factory loaded by most manufacturers, in most popular big game calibers.
+• Non-lead bullets are factory loaded by most manufacturers in most popular big game calibers.

-• Solid copper and copper alloy bullets offer consistent expansion and excellent weight retention and, as result, deliver deep penetration.
+• Solid copper and copper alloy bullets offer consistent expansion and excellent weight retention and, as a result, deliver deep penetration.

 • Less fragmentation = less meat loss.